sgupta229/Census-Explorer/README.md

 graphic is the percent of people between 16-64 (working age) that do not have a job.
 The third graphic simply makes a plot of poverty vs. unemployment rate and presents a linear model on the scatter plot.
 This allows the user to see how many outliers there are and note if there are any tracts with interesting values (very high unemployment rate but low poverty).
-NOTE: since this tab is pulling 3 graphics at once, the data takes 10-15 seconds to fully load.

 ### Additional Notes
 Most of the data in the app is pulled from the web in real time using APIs.